Python basics

 Practice plan

 Python basics are not just vocabulary.
-You need to know when to use a comparison, when a list is the right structure, when a dictionary makes lookup easier, and when input should be validated before the rest of the function runs.
+You need to know when to convert a string to an integer, when to use a comparison, when a list is the right structure, when a dictionary makes lookup easier, and when input should be validated before the rest of the function runs.

-This page is organized as a practical review path.
-It is useful after you have watched a beginner course, before you start DSA, or whenever you notice that simple coding questions still take too long because the fundamentals are shaky.
+This page is organized as a practical review path for Python exercises for beginners.
+It is useful after you have watched a beginner course, before you start DSA, or whenever simple coding questions still take too long because the fundamentals are shaky.

 Lesson groups